xjules/filterpy_enkf/PITCHME.md

     - `dim_z` : Number of of measurement inputs
     - ~~`dt` : time step in seconds~~
     - `N` : number of $\sigma$ points (ensembles)
-    - `hx` : Measurement function that converts state x into a measurement
+    - `hx` : Measurement function that projects state x into a measurement space
-    - `fx` : State transition function that projects state x _forward_
+    - `fx` : State transition function
 ---
 ### How to run it
 ```python